Minimalist kitchen and dining area, with concealed storage, white backdrop on sink, and black dining chairs

 The next step is decluttering.
 When you declutter, focus on retaining functional things and those you need daily.
 But definitely eliminate unused stuff that has been sitting on your shelf for years.

-Clutter has no place in a minimalist house.
+Clutter has no place in minimalist spaces.
 Develop the practice of having fewer possessions and donating items you no longer use.
-You’ll soon find that you’re surrounded by a cleaner and freer space with things that keep your heart warm.
+You'll soon find that you're surrounded by a cleaner and freer space with things that keep your heart warm.

 Balance